joegreene/Spring-2014-CS-Lab--SI-/Week 5/README.md

 Variables have three parts to them: Data type, identifier, and the value assigned to each variable.

+The values assigned to each variable (as you'll see in the later sections of this excerise), are called constants.
+Not represented as variables, examples of such are `12`, `'a'`, and `"hello"`.

 #### Identifiers & Naming Scheme
 When creating variables, you always need to an identifier assigned to each.
 For instance, in